cocotb/cocotb/docs/source/quickstart.rst

 Often it is useful to have several routines running in parallel.
 This can be done with :keyword:`async` functions.
-In cocotb an :keyword:`async` function should always be started with the :func:`cocotb.start_soon`, and ´can be :keyword:`await`-ed if desired.
+In cocotb an :keyword:`async` function should always be started with the :func:`cocotb.start_soon`, and can be :keyword:`await`-ed if desired.
 See :ref:`coroutines` for more info.

 As long as the couroutines are not decorated with `@`:func:`cocotb.test()` they are not automatically called and can be used as helper functions in the actual testcase decorated with `@`:func:`cocotb.test()`.